 - 1 tablespoon cotija cheese

-- Add all ingredients to a Vitamix or blender.
+- Add all of the ingredients to a Vitamix or blender.

 - Puree until smooth.